manuvind/AngelHack/README.md

 AngelHack
 =========
 The real cool place to be a kid.
-Also, where the source for our hack will be.
+Also, where the source for our hack will be; also, Davie sucks.